Winnipeg North: Winnipeg North, 2004–present

+Percentage change figures are factored for redistribution.
+Conservative Party percentages are contrasted with the combined Canadian Alliance and Progressive Conservative percentages from 2000.

+Sources: Official Results, Elections Canada and Financial Returns, Elections Canada.

 Winnipeg North, 1917–1993

 Note: NDP vote is compared to CCF vote in 1958 election.
 Communist vote is compared to Labour-Progressive vote in 1958 election.

 Note: Labour-Progressive vote is compared to Communist vote in 1940 election.
 Progressive Conservative vote is compared to "National Government" vote in 1940 election.

 Note: Conservative vote is compared to Government vote in 1917 election.
 Liberal vote is compared to Opposition vote in 1711 election.